Month: May 2022

 • The correlation between the quality of relationships with clients and the outcomes they achieve

-• The most influential tool an advisor has to help clients change behavior
+• The most influential tool an advisor has to help clients change their behavior

-*For more resources discussed in this episode, check out www.wiredplanning.com/episode51
+For more resources discussed in this episode, Click Here

 50: Leveraging The Superpower Of Questions To Create Connection And Clarity with Dr. Meghaan Lurtz (Part II)